 Sister Kenny applied moist hotpacks to help loosen muscles, relieve pain, and enable limbs to be moved, stretched, and strengthened.
 The theory of her treatment was muscle "re-education" — the retraining of muscles so that they could function again.

-Today, Sister Kenny Rehabilitation Institute is one of the premier rehabilitation centers in the country, known for its progressive and innovative vision.
+Sister Kenny Rehabilitation Institute became one of the premier rehabilitation centers in the country, known for its progressive and innovative vision.